I make life more livable through technology

 I was a full-time full-stack Ruby and Rails developer working on Deseret Book's e-commerce systems, mostly doing backend development and integrating various internal systems.
 Some of my work has been released as Open Source on GitHub.

-During a migration of their web site to Spree Commerce (now forked as Solidus), I was responsible for integrating Spree's stock and order tracking systems with the order management and inventory systems from Oracle e-Business Suite.
+During a migration of their web site to Spree Commerce (now forked as Solidus), I was responsible for integrating Spree's inventory and order tracking systems with the order management and inventory systems from Oracle e-Business Suite.
 I developed a custom microframework for middleware development using Ruby and RabbitMQ to simplify the integration process.
 The integration also required me to improve and refactor custom Oracle PL/SQL code.
 My code has processed hundreds of thousands of orders to date.

 When Spree was forked and Solidus was born, I studied our Spree codebase in detail and planned much of the work required to move from Spree to Solidus.